Dorothy McAuliffe: Non-profit work

-Dorothy has served on the boards of FoodCorps, the John F. Kennedy Center for the Performing Arts, and the Smithsonian Institution.
+She served on the boards of FoodCorps, the John F. Kennedy Center for the Performing Arts, and the Smithsonian Institution.
 After her term as First Lady of Virginia ended, McAuliffe joined Share Our Strength as the National Policy Advisor for the No Kid Hungry VA campaign.

 Politics

 In 2018, McAuliffe considered running for the Democratic nomination to challenge Rep. Barbara Comstock (R) for the U.S. House of Representatives in Virginia's 10th congressional district, but ultimately decided not to.

 In 2020, McAuliffe advocated for the passage of a bill in Virginia that would allow workers up to 12 weeks of paid leave after the birth or adoption of a child, or to take care of a sick family member.

-On 3 June 2022, it was announced that McAuliffe was appointed as the Special Representative for Global Partnerships by President Joe Biden.
+On June 3, 2022, it was announced that McAuliffe was appointed the Special Representative for Global Partnerships by President Joe Biden.

 Academics

 She was a spring 2018 fellow at the Georgetown Institute of Politics and Public Service.